209P/LINEAR

+209P/LINEAR is a periodic comet with an orbital period of 5.1 years.
+The comet has extremely low activity for its size and is probably in the process of evolving into an extinct comet.

+Observational history

-209P/LINEAR is a periodic comet discovered on 3 February 2004 by Lincoln Near-Earth Asteroid Research (LINEAR) using a 1.0 m reflector.
+The comet discovered on 3 February 2004 by Lincoln Near-Earth Asteroid Research (LINEAR) using a 1.0 m reflector.
 Initially it was observed without a coma and named 2004 CB as a minor planet or asteroid, but in March 2004 Robert H. McNaught observed a comet tail which confirmed it as a comet.
 It was given the permanent number 209P on 12 December 2008 as it was the second observed appearance of the comet.
 Prediscovery images of the comet, dating back to December 2003, were found during 2009.

-Arecibo imaging in 2014 showed the comet nucleus is peanut shaped and about 2.4 km in diameter.
-The comet has extremely low activity for its size and is probably in the process of evolving into an extinct comet.
+209P/LINEAR came to perihelion (closest approach to the Sun) on 6 May 2014.
+On 29 May 2014 the comet passed 0.0554 AU from Earth, but only brightened to about apparent magnitude 12.
+The 2014 Earth approach was the 9th closest known comet approach to Earth.
+The close approach allowed the comet nucleus to be imaged by Arecibo, producing the most detailed radar image of a comet nucleus to that date.
+The radar imaging showed the comet nucleus is elongated and about 2.4 km by 3 km in size, later refined to 3.9 × 2.7 × 2.6 km.
+No evidence of large dust particles were detected in the coma.
+The comet also had very low water production, 2.5±0.2×10^25 mol/s, from an active area measuring just 0.007 km2.

-209P/LINEAR was recovered on 31 December 2018 at magnitude 19.2 by Hidetaka Sato, but not officially announced yet.
+209P/LINEAR was recovered on 31 December 2018 at magnitude 19.2 by Hidetaka Sato.